Welcome to the World Football League Website

 On April 4, 1974 the World Football League and the TVS Television Network reached an agreement that guaranteed the league a national Game of the Week.
 The games were televised on Thursday nights.

-The WFL and TVS announced the first eight games in May of 1974.
-All games there after were announced ten days to two weeks to assure coverage of games involving teams in contention or divisional championships.
+The World Football League and the TVS Sports Network announced in a May, 1974 press release the first eight games that would be televised beginning in July.
+During the season all televised games there after were announced ten days to two weeks prior to assure coverage of broadcasted games involving teams in contention or divisional championships.
 Eleven of the WFL's twelve teams were showcased during the first eight weeks of play.
-The Florida Blazers did not play on TVS until September 26, 1974.
-TVS telecast began on July 11th.
+The Florida Blazers did not play on the TVS Network until September 26, 1974 when they hosted the Chicago Fire in week thirteen.
+The first WFL on TVS broadcast aired on July 11, 1974 when the Jacksonville Sharks hosted the New York Stars.

 WFL Vice-President Max Muhleman and Ed Scharetg, Vice President of the Fireman's Fund, consummate sale of the first minute of advertising for the World Football League's TVS telecasts.

-For the telecast rights TVS was expected to pay the WFL $1.5 million.
-Eddie Einhorn was very successful selling commercial time to advertisers.
+The TVS Network was expected to pay the World Football League $1.5 million for the rights to televise their games.
+TVS President Eddie Einhorn was very successful in selling commercial time to advertisers.
 The TVS Network brought the Firemen's Fund American Life Insurance Company, Chevrolet, and Bank American Card on board as sponsors.

 Merle Harmon called play by play during the WFL on TVS telecast.

-TVS then signed veteran broadcaster Merle Harmon as the play by play announcer.
-They also signed former Baltimore Colts running back Alex Hawkins as the color commentary.
-Each week the WFL TVS broadcast booth would have a third member as a "guest commentator."
-Some of the guest included George Plimpton, McLean Stevenson, Gale Sayers, Alex Karras, Paul Hornung, Don Perkins, Dick Butkus, and Burt Reynolds.
-TVS also considered using a sideline reporter, and a woman commentator.
+TVS then signed veteran broadcaster Merle Harmon as their weekly play by play announcer.
+They also signed former Baltimore Colts running back Alex Hawkins as the color commentator.
+Each week the WFL on TVS broadcast booth would have a third member as a "guest commentator."
+Some of the guests included George Plimpton, McLean Stevenson, Gale Sayers, Alex Karras, Paul Hornung, Don Perkins, Dick Butkus, Rosey Grier, Jane Chastain and Burt Reynolds.
+Chicago Fire quarterback Virgil Carter was the guest commentator for the World Bowl game.
+The TVS Sports Network also considered using a sideline reporter for their weekly broadcast.

 According to a NTI Rating Summary the WFL was shown on 117 stations per week and to 80 percent of the country.
 "Our numbers have been encouraging," said WFL Vice President for Communications Max Muhleman.
 "We had hoped to deliver ratings that would average 5.0 to our advertisers in this first year (1974).
 Thus far we are averaging better than 6.0 ratings and more than thirteen percent shares of all television sets in use during our Thursday night time slots."

 The WFL on TVS ratings were also very high in non-WFL cities.
 The league had extremely high ratings in Atlanta, New Orleans, San Francisco, and Washington D.C.
-The numbers in Birmingham, Alabama were in the 27.0 range the first few weeks of WFL telecast.
+The numbers in Birmingham, Alabama were in the 27.0 range the first few weeks of WFL televised games.

-The TVS Network carried a WFL regular season game seventeen of the twenty week schedule.
-They also did two playoff games, and the 1974 World Bowl.
-TVS did not pick up the option for 1975 leaving the WFL without any national game of the week that season.
-During the 1975 season TV coverage was done locally by TV stations in each of the league's eleven markets.
+The TVS Sports Network carried a WFL regular season game seventeen of the twenty week schedule during the 1974 season.
+They also televised two WFL playoff games, and the 1974 World Bowl.
+Even though the TVS Network made money on their 1974 broadcast of WFL games they chose not to pick up the option for 1975.
+"While we have the option, I doubt that we will ever find a reason to use it, Alan Lubell said.
+"Maybe a new pro football league can go, but it would have to prove that by itself.
+When I talk to advertising people about the possibility, they just look at me."
+This decision left the WFL without a nationally televised game of the week.
+During the 1975 season TV coverage was done locally by television stations in each of the league's eleven markets.
+Cable TV carried WFL games in certain markets, but league games were dropped once hockey season opened.
 In June of 1975, WFL President Chris Hemmeter was asked about a national TV contract.
 He was quoted in Pro Football Weekly; "We're working on three possibilities, with TVS, with the Hughes Network and maybe one of our own."
+Hemmeter tried desperately to negotiate a TV package for the WFL.
+Although he was unsuccessful with a league television deal, Hemmeter was actually working on a deal that would showcase the World Bowl game that was scheduled the second week of January, 1976.

 Televised WFL Games on TVS - 1974